Astor63/TPS-Mods/Work In Progress/Gears Improvement/Weapons Improvement/Assault Rifle Improvement/Cry Baby Presto/ReadMe.md

 ### What do this Mod?

+Those which have some knowledge in Italian language already guess it, as they know that *presto* mean *quickly/rapidly*... and more precisely *at a fast speed* in English.

-This mod adapt the *Cry Baby's red/yellow bullet speed* from 5.000 (defaut vanilla game value) to 25.000 (standard AR bullet speed) by slices of 5.000.
+This mod adapt the *Cry Baby's red/yellow bullet speed* from 5.000 (defaut vanilla game value) to 25.000 (standard AR bullet speed) by slices of 5.000 with toggle option.

 | Cry Baby                 | Bullet Speed    | Value         |
 | -------------            | -------------   | ------------- |